open-telemetry/opentelemetry-operator/docs/api.md

-Liveness config for the OpenTelemetry Collector except the probe handler which is auto generated fro
+Liveness config for the OpenTelemetry Collector except the probe handler which is auto generated from the health extension of the collector.

 <table>
     <thead>